gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-anti-patterns.md

     based on the size of other dynamic elements on the page.

     For WebGL apps that don't re-draw every frame the code above is still correct, you'll just need to trigger a re-draw in every case where the canvas can possibly get resized.
-One easy way to do that would be to setup a requestAnimationFrame loop like this.
+One easy way to use a `ResizeObserver`

     <pre class="prettyprint">
-    function resize() {
-      var width = gl.canvas.clientWidth;
-      var height = gl.canvas.clientHeight;
-      if (gl.canvas.width != width ||
-          gl.canvas.height != height) {
-         gl.canvas.width = width;
-         gl.canvas.height = height;
-         return true;
-      }
-      return false;
-    }

-    var needToRender = true;  // draw at least once function checkRender() {
-       if (resize() || needToRender) {
-         needToRender = false;
-         drawStuff();
-       }
-       requestAnimationFrame(checkRender);
-    }
-    checkRender();
+    const resizeObserver = new ResizeObserver(render);
+    resizeObserver.observe(gl.canvas, {box: 'content-box'});
     </pre>

-    This would only draw if the canvas has been resized or if `needToRender` is true.
-    This would handle the resize case for apps that don't render the scene every frame.
-    Just set `needToRender` any time you've changed something in the scene and you want the scene to be rendered incorporating your changes.

 5.  <a id="properties"></a>Adding properties to `WebGLObject`s